-While attending to her washing and upon the sick, she was interrupted by a call from Sister Burdensome and Sister Precise.
-She invited them, politely, to be They inquired after Mr. Smythers. invited them to go to his room.
+While attending to her washing, and upon the sick, she was interrupted by a call from Sister Burdensome and Sister Precise.
+She invited them, politely, to be seated.
+They inquired after Mr. Smythers.
+She invited them to go to his room.
 They had not called before during his sickness.
 They declined, saying that they called upon special business.
 They hoped she would not think hard of them.
-They said that some of the sisters of the church were dissatisfied with her conduct of late, and had solicited them to call upon her and converse with her; perhaps she would make acknowledgments that would be satisfactory.
+They said that some of the Sisters of the Church were dissatisfied with her conduct of late, and had solicited them to call upon her, and converse with her; perhaps she would make acknowledgments that would be satisfactory.
 She inquired what their accusations were.
 They replied, that she had been seen up at a late hour; and that too, when Mr. Smythers had watchers.
-They had also been told that she would arise and give him his medicine, and many other services which were not unnecessary. replied; "The doctor has been very particular to have him take all his medicine, and often he will not take it from any person except myself.
-I feel perfectly justifiable in what I have done for him.
-If that is all, I have no acknowledgments to make; I need your sympathy rather than reproof, for my trials are great."
+They had also been told that she would arise and give him his medicine, and many other services which were unnecessary.
+Sabra replied: "The Doctor has been very particular to have him take all his medicine, and often he will take it from no person except I feel perfectly justifiable in what I myself. have done for him.
+If that is all, I have no acknowledgments to make; I need your sympathy rather than reproof, for my trials are great.
 Sister Burdensome drew a sigh, and said it was a pity!
-She thought that such kindnesses as she had shown to Mr. Smythers, and him a stranger, belonging to the poorer class of society, was unbecoming to a professor of religion; we should extend our sympathies to the brethren and sisters of the church.
+She thought that such kindnesses as she had shown to Mr. Smythers, and him a stranger, belonging to the pooler class of society, was unbecoming to a professor of religion; we should extend our sympathies to the Brethren and Sisters of the Church.
 They arose and left the house, saying that she would be waited upon again.

 Sabra retired alone, to weep and pray.
-She could not understand why it was her heart was filled with joy on one day, and that the next day she must drink the bitterest dregs of disappointment.
-She was soon called by the sick man; she could not be absent long without being called; and hastened as soon as possible to his bedside.
-Said Smythers, "What is the matter?
+She could not understand why her heart was filled with joy on one day, and that the next day she must drink the bitterest dregs of disappointment.
+She was soon called by the sick man; she could not be absent long without being called.
+She hastened, as soon as possible, to his bedside.
+Said Smythers: "What is the matter?
 You have been crying; you are tired, I know.
 Why did you not let me die?
-If it had not been for the kindness of you and the good doctor, I should not have been alive now to trouble you!"
+If it had not been for the kindness of you and the good Doctor, I should not have been alive now to trouble you!"
 Sabra replied, that it was the mercy of God alone that preserved his life; that he might have time and space for repentance.
-The kind physician was the only one who seemed to sympathize with Sabra in regard to her great trials. had many patients at the time, and was often very tired himself; sometimes he would sit a few minutes to rest.
+The kind physician was the only one who seemed to sympathise with Sabra in regard to her great trials.
+He had many patients at that time, and was often very tired himself; sometimes he would sit a few minutes, to rest.
 That day Sabra related to him the object of Sister Burdensome's call.
 He thought it ridiculous.
 "But," said he, "I would not notice it; she is always troubled about somebody.
 She sometimes prays for me in public.
-If it were not for hypocrites like her and some others, religion would prosper better in this place."
+If it was not for hypocrites like her and some others, religion would prosper better in this place."